 The identity of being “military” or “law enforcement” is constructed through the accreditation of certain behaviors, which are viewed as beyond the scope of normal civilian life.

-Military and police officers, for example, don't refer to themselves as civilians because this differentiation is a key part of maintaining the distinct social hierarchies that exist between their roles and the general public.
+Military and police officers don't refer to themselves as civilians because this differentiation is a key part of maintaining the distinct social hierarchies that exist between their roles and the general public.
 By positioning themselves outside the category of “civilians,” they emphasize their specialized roles as protectors, enforcers, and defenders of societal order, but this separation also reinforces a hierarchy in which officers are positioned within the dominant class as occupying a higher or more specialized status, one that comes with unique powers and obligations.

 When people who identify as military or police officers symbolically separate themselves from the “others” they serve or protect, they ultimately position civilians as the subordinate class, further entrenching the perceived gap between those who enforce order and those who benefit from it.